-For beginners, KH is one of the most overlooked and least understood elements of aquarium chemistry.
+For beginners, KH or carbonate hardness is one of the most overlooked and least understood elements of aquarium chemistry.
 And, I can’t help but feel that API not including a KH test in their master test kit is part of the reason.

 But never fear because now you know everything there is to know about it.

 As you see, KH plays a vital role in keeping your water parameters stable.

 Without it, your pH would bounce all over the place, stressing your fish and causing all kinds of problems.

 And if you want to adjust your pH, then you need to change your KH first.

 Do you test your tank’s KH levels?
 Let me know in the comments below!